cloudblog004/fantasticfoodies/content/en/posts/491-steps-to-prepare-quick-henush-and-34-jerusalem-mix-and-34.md

 1. Bonapetite!
 1. Ready to serve and ENJOY!

 A mix of two types of meat that don&#39;t need to be cooked for long and I added some vegetables to make it a complete meal.
 Jerusalem Mix takes its name from a popular Israeli dish made of an eclectic assortment of fried meats.
 The dish, much like the city of its origin, is a melting pot of flavors and characters — each.
-Letra de la Canción &#34;Jerusalem en Mix&#34; interpretada por el Pr Junior Apoyanos Suscribiendote.
+Letra de la Canción *Jerusalem en Mix* interpretada por el Pr Junior Apoyanos Suscribiendote.
 The chef-owner, Itzhak Agay, who is working the counter when I visit, says he can trace his roots on his father&#39;s side to Iran and.

-So that is going to wrap it up with this exceptional food henush &#34;jerusalem mix&#34; recipe.
+So that is going to wrap it up with this exceptional food henush *jerusalem mix* recipe.
 Thanks so much for reading.
 I'm sure that you will make this at home.
 There's gonna be interesting food at home recipes coming up.
 Don't forget to save this page on your browser, and share it to your family, colleague and friends.
 Thanks again for reading.
 Go on get cooking!